Parents and Schools Together to Enhance Learning (PASTEL) Program

 Training for PASTEL Program

-Free or Low-Cost Training Workshops
+Low-Cost Training Workshops

 The primary focus of PASTEL trainings is to show parents, caregivers, and educators how to use the program most successfully and to answer all questions.
 Past attendees of our PASTEL workshops have described them as engaging, informative, fun, and beneficial for getting the most from PASTEL.